kfemelue/openai_api/README.md

-# openai_api
+# AI Chatbot Application
-This repository contains a simple HTML/CSS/JS client chatbot application.
+This repository contains two simple applications.
+The `client` directory contains a HTML/CSS/JS chatbot.
+The `server` directory contains a FastAPI Python application that makes external API calls to an AI Model.